ShravanaHS/beginner-embedded-c-pic-projects/README.md

 while (GO_nDONE);     // Wait for conversion to complete uint16_t result = (ADRESH << 8) | ADRESL; // 10-bit ADC result
 ```
+### 💡 Pulse Width Modulation (PWM)
+**What it is:** PWM is a clever trick to control "analog-like" behavior using only digital ON/OFF pulses.
+Imagine rapidly flicking a light switch on and off.
+If you turn it on for a longer percentage of the time (higher "duty cycle"), the light appears brighter.
+If you turn it on for a shorter percentage, it appears dimmer.
+This technique is widely used for controlling the speed of motors, dimming LEDs, or generating analog voltages.

+**How the PIC16F877A uses it:** The PIC16F877A has special "Capture/Compare/PWM" (CCP) modules that can generate these precise PWM signals.
+You configure the frequency (how fast the pulses repeat) and the duty cycle (the percentage of time the pulse is ON).

+* **Code Examples (single line access for CCP1):**
+    * Configure CCP1 module for PWM mode: `CCP1CON = 0x0C;`
+    * Set the PWM period (which determines the frequency) using Timer2: `PR2 = 249;` (This value, along with the clock and prescaler, sets the PWM frequency, e.g., to 5kHz with a 20MHz crystal).
+    * Set the PWM duty cycle (e.g., to 50%): `CCPR1L = 124;` (This value, in combination with other bits, sets the "on" time of the pulse).
+    * Enable Timer2 (which is often used as the time base for PWM): `T2CONbits.TMR2ON = 1;`

+---

+### 💾 EEPROM (Electrically Erasable Programmable Read-Only Memory)

+**What it is:** EEPROM is like a small, special notebook inside the microcontroller where you can write down important settings or data that you want to remember even when the power is turned off.
+Unlike RAM (which forgets everything when power is lost), EEPROM keeps its data permanently until you specifically erase or rewrite it.
+This is perfect for storing things like user preferences, calibration values, or a device's last known state.

+**How the PIC16F877A uses it:** The PIC16F877A has 256 bytes of EEPROM data memory.
+Accessing it involves a specific sequence of steps (setting an address, writing data, and then initiating the write/read operation).

+* **Code Examples (conceptual single line access - actual access involves a sequence of steps):**
+    * Set the EEPROM memory address to write/read from: `EEADR = 0x00;`
+    * Write a byte of data (e.g., `0xAA`) to the EEPROM (this is part of a larger write sequence): `EEDATA = 0xAA;`
+    * Initiate a read operation from EEPROM: `EECON1bits.RD = 1;`
+    * Read the data byte from EEPROM after a read operation: `uint8_t data = EEDATA;`

+### 📡 Communication Protocols (UART, SPI, I2C)

+**What they are:** Microcontrollers often don't work alone.
+They need to "talk" to other devices, like sensors, displays, other microcontrollers, or even a computer.
+Communication protocols are like different languages or rules that devices follow to send and receive data reliably.

+**How the PIC16F877A uses them:** The PIC16F877A supports several common serial communication protocols through its built-in modules:

+* **UART (Universal Asynchronous Receiver/Transmitter):**
+    * **What it is:** A very common and relatively simple way for two devices to communicate using just two wires (one for sending, one for receiving).
+It's "asynchronous" because there's no shared clock signal between the devices; they rely on agreed-upon speeds (baud rates).
+Often used for debugging (sending data to a PC terminal) or communicating with modules like Bluetooth.
+    * **Code Examples (single line access):**
+        * Enable UART Transmit: `TXSTAbits.TXEN = 1;`
+        * Enable the overall Serial Port: `RCSTAbits.SPEN = 1;`
+        * Transmit a single character: `TXREG = 'A';`
+        * Wait for and receive a character: `while(!RCSTAbits.RCIF); char received_char = RCREG;`

+* **SPI (Serial Peripheral Interface):**
+    * **What it is:** A faster, synchronous serial communication protocol that uses more wires (typically 4).
+It's "synchronous" because it uses a shared clock signal, making it reliable for higher-speed data transfer.
+Often used for communicating with fast peripherals like SD cards, external ADCs, or some types of displays.
+    * **Code Examples (single line access):**
+        * Configure the SSP (Synchronous Serial Port) module for SPI Master mode: `SSPCON = 0x20;` (Master mode, Fosc/4 clock speed)
+        * Transmit a byte of data: `SSPBUF = 0x55;`
+        * Wait until transmission/reception is complete: `while(!SSPSTATbits.BF);`

+* **I2C (Inter-Integrated Circuit):**
+    * **What it is:** A two-wire serial bus (SDA for data, SCL for clock) that allows multiple devices to communicate with each other using a "master-slave" relationship.
+It's great for connecting many low-speed devices (like sensors, small EEPROMs, or real-time clocks) to a single microcontroller using minimal pins.
+    * **Code Examples (single line access):**
+        * Configure the SSP module for I2C Master mode: `SSPCON = 0x28;` (Master mode, Fosc/4 clock speed)
+        * Generate an I2C Start condition (to begin communication): `SSPCON2bits.SEN = 1;`
+        * Generate an I2C Stop condition (to end communication): `SSPCON2bits.PEN = 1;`

 ---
 ### 📚 Resources

 - [📄 PIC16F877A Datasheet](https://ww1.microchip.com/downloads/en/devicedoc/39582b.pdf)